Level: Resort nearby

 The coral garden is the most renowned snorkeling spot of Tahaa.
 This crystal clear water channel, which separates two motus, is located in an idyllic setting in the middle of one of the largest lagoons of Polynesia.
 While let yourself drift over colorful and preserved corals, you will observe alternately school of butterflyfish, lionfish, brightly colored wrasse, clownfish huddled in their anemones and great giant clams sunbathing right under the surface of the sea.

-The area to explore covers the narrow and shallow channel (↕1-1,5m) separating the two motus.
-You can discover the coral garden by being gently drifted by the mainstream.
-The seabed is made of colored and healthy coral, what is less common on the main islands of French Polynesia.
+The area to explore covers the narrow and shallow channel (↕3-5ft/1-1,5m) separating the two motus.
+You can discover the coral garden by being gently drifted by the current.
+The seabed is made of colored and healthy coral, which is less common on the main islands of French Polynesia.

-If on this spot the current is generally not strong enough to destabilize a person knowing how to swim, it is important to follow carefully the instructions of your guide.
+If on this spot the current is generally not strong enough to destabilize a snorkeler, it is important to follow carefully the instructions of your guide.
 It is recommended not to wear swimfins in the coral garden, to avoid damaging the coral by swimming over the reef.

 Snorkeling spots are part of a wild environment and their aspect can be significantly altered by weather, seasons, sea conditions, human impact and climate events (storms, hurricanes, seawater-warming episodes…).
 The consequences can be an alteration of the seabed (coral bleaching, coral destruction, and invasive seagrass), a poor underwater visibility, or a decrease of the sea life present in the area.
 Snorkeling Report makes every effort to ensure that all the information displayed on this website is accurate and up-to-date, but no guarantee is given that the underwater visibility and seabed aspect will be exactly as described on this page the day you will snorkel the spot.
 If you recently snorkeled this area and noticed some changes compared to the information contained on this page, please contact us.